Sign and Relevance Learning: Mathematical derivation of SaR learning

-Figure~\ref{fig:3_neuron} demonstrates the inner mechanism of neurons and their connections.
-The forward propagation of activations, from $j^{th}$ neuron in $\ell^{th}$ layer: $\textcircled{ {$n$}}_{j}^{\ell}$ to all neurons in the adjacent deeper layer: $\textcircled{ {$n$}}_{0 \rightarrow K}^{\ell+1}$, is highlighted by yellow solid lines.
-Equations~\ref{eq:frwdProp1} and~\ref{eq:frwdProp2} summarise the forward pass from the input layer, to hidden layers, and to the output layer:
+Figure~\ref{fig:fig3SAR_neuron} illustrates the inner components of neurons and their connections.
+The bottom-up pass of activations, from the $j^{th}$ neuron in the $\ell^{th}$ layer, $\textcircled{ {$n$}}_{j}^{\ell}$, to all neurons in the adjacent deeper layer, $\textcircled{ {$n$}}_{0 \rightarrow K}^{\ell+1}$, is highlighted by yellow solid lines.
+The figure shows the network's parameters in scalar mode, while for mathematical derivation, a matrix representation of parameters is adopted.
+Equations~\ref{eq:frwdProp1} and~\ref{eq:frwdProp2} summarise the forward pass from the input layer, through hidden layers, and to the output layer:

-where $A^{x}$, $v^{x}$ and $\omega^{x}$ denote the activation, sum-output, and the weight matrices within the $x^{th}$ layer, respectively.
-A linear function of output activations forms the predictive action $A_{P} = f([A]^{L})$.
-As described in section \ref{sec:closed-loop}, upon execution of the predictive action, a series of events take place in the closed-loop platform that leads to the generation of \ac{cE}, defined in Eq.~\ref{eq:cError}; this signal governs the learning of the \ac{SaR} network.
+The notation $\bf{p}$ represents the matrix of predictive inputs to the network.
+Meanwhile, $\bf{a}^{\ell}$, $\bf{v}^{\ell}$, and $\bm{\omega}^{\ell}$ denote the activation, sum-output, and weight matrices within the $\ell^{th}$ layer, respectively.
+Depending on the specific application, the predictive action may take the form of a linear function of output activations:

+As previously mentioned, when this action is executed, a sequence of events occurs within the closed-loop platform that ultimately results in the generation of the \ac{cE} signal, as defined in Equation~\ref{eq:cError}.
+This signal plays a crucial role in governing the learning process of the \ac{SaR} network.